JULA Worklog 7 min read

 By bundling instructions with executable resources, developers shift from “prompting” the model to “equipping” the agent with the specific tools and knowledge required for specialized tasks.

-Strategic Deployment: Personal vs. Project Scopes
+Where Skills Live: Personal vs. Project

 When to Use Skills vs. CLAUDE.md vs. Slash Commands